yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 CREATE TABLE
 ```

-Open the YugaByte DB cluster page by browsing to http://localhost:7000/ and explore these tables.
+Open the YugabyteDB cluster page by browsing to http://localhost:7000/ and explore these tables.

 ### Step 3: Import the sample data